 Usually, we are not aware of these processes — they happen reflexively.
 But we often become aware of them when we exercise — especially exercise that involves a high degree of coordination.

 Take the example of a ballerina doing a pirouette on one leg.
-She has to learn how to use surroundings in order to perform the movement without losing balance.
+She has to learn how to use her surroundings in order to perform the movement without losing balance.
 And that’s no easy feat!

 What Controls the Body’s Balance?